-- A. Is typed, readable, free of gross spelling and typographic errors - B. Is well-organized and focused (not rambling, or with irrelevant sections) - C. Has all four sections identified above (your numbering these helps us identify how it does this) - D. Does a good job of identifying divergent potential points of view regarding the question

-E. Applies critical thinking to the research approaches described.
-For example: examines how good is the supporting evidence (or the rationale), how good (relevant, reliable, large effect size, large sample, etc.) is this evidence (or rationale) is, whether some other reasonable interpretation of findings is plausible but has not been ruled out, and other issues.

-F. Originality - indications are that (at least) the thinking is your own and (at best) it goes beyond and even challenges the "conventional wisdom" or "commonsense view" on aspects of the topic

-G. Includes use of the assigned article(s) and one additional journal article

-H. The citations and reference list in APA style; search https://library.uoregon.edu for 'APA citing style' to access help on APA styles.
-Note: On paper or abstract/outline: no title page necessary, no binders or covers.
+- A. Is typed, readable, free of gross spelling and typographic errors - B. Is well-organized and focused (not rambling, or with irrelevant sections) - C. Has all four sections identified above (your numbering these helps us identify how it does this) - D. Does a good job of identifying divergent potential points of view regarding the question - E. Applies critical thinking to the research approaches described.
+For example: examines how good is the supporting evidence (or the rationale), how good (relevant, reliable, large effect size, large sample, etc.) is this evidence (or rationale) is, whether some other reasonable interpretation of findings is plausible but has not been ruled out, and other issues. - F. Originality indications are that (at least) the thinking is your own and (at best) it goes beyond and even challenges the "conventional wisdom" or "commonsense view" on aspects of the topic - G. Includes use of the assigned article(s) and one additional journal article - H. The citations and reference list in APA style; search https://library.uoregon.edu for 'APA citing style' to access help on APA styles. -Note: On paper, no binders or covers, please, and no title page is necessary.